pabloprf/MITIM-fusion/docs/installation.rst

 MITIM is released under the `MIT License <https://mit-license.org/>`_, one of the most permissive and widely used open-source software licenses.
 Our choice of this license aims to make the package as useful and applicable as possible, in support of the development of fusion energy.
-Embracing the spirit of open-source collaboration, we appreciate users who help increase the visibility of our project by starring the `MITIM-fusion <https://github.com/pabloprf/MITIM-fusion/>`_ GitHub repository and support and acknowledge the continuous development of this tool by citing the following works:
+Embracing the spirit of open-source collaboration, we appreciate users who help increase the visibility of our project by starring the `MITIM-fusion <https://github.com/pabloprf/MITIM-fusion/>`_ GitHub repository and support and acknowledge the continuous development of this tool by citing the following works in any publications, talks and posters:

-   - P. Rodriguez-Fernandez, N.T.
+[1] P. Rodriguez-Fernandez, N.T.
 Howard and J. Candy, `Nonlinear gyrokinetic predictions of SPARC burning plasma profiles enabled by surrogate modeling <https://iopscience.iop.org/article/10.1088/1741-4326/ac64b2>`_, Nucl.
 Fusion 62, 076036 (2022).

-   - P. Rodriguez-Fernandez, A. E. White, A. J. Creely, M. J. Greenwald, N. T. Howard, F. Sciortino and J. C. Wright, `VITALS: A Surrogate-Based Optimization Framework for the Accelerated Validation of Plasma Transport Codes <https://www.tandfonline.com/doi/abs/10.1080/15361055.2017.1396166>`_, Fusion Science and Technology, 74:1-2, 65-76 (2018).
+[2] P. Rodriguez-Fernandez, A. E. White, A. J. Creely, M. J. Greenwald, N. T. Howard, F. Sciortino and J. C. Wright, `VITALS: A Surrogate-Based Optimization Framework for the Accelerated Validation of Plasma Transport Codes <https://www.tandfonline.com/doi/abs/10.1080/15361055.2017.1396166>`_, Fusion Science and Technology, 74:1-2, 65-76 (2018).

 These publications provide foundational insights and methodologies that have significantly contributed to the development of MITIM.